-For information on parameters available for printing to PostScript printers using DECprint Supervisor software (DCPS), refer to the DCL Help topic PRINT Parameter.
+For information on parameters available for printing to PostScript printers using DECprint Supervisor software (DCPS), see the DCL Help topic PRINT_Parameter.

 /PASSALL /NOPASSALL (default) Positional qualifier.

 Specifies whether the symbiont bypasses all formatting and sends the output QIO to the driver with format suppressed.
 All qualifiers affecting formatting, as well as the /HEADER, /PAGES, and /SETUP qualifiers, are ignored.